Projects

 Research Support

-I am very grateful to receive the support from MIT-IBM Watson AI Lab, DARPA, and Cisco Research, NSF, DSO, LLNL and ARO.
+I am very grateful to receive the support from MIT-IBM Watson AI Lab, DARPA, and Cisco Research, NSF, DSO, LLNL, ARO and Amazon Research.

 2121